mavryk-network/mvindex/README.md

 ### How to run

-tzindex aims to be zero-conf and comes with sane defaults.
-All you need to do is point it to the RPC endpoint of a running Tezos node.
+mvindex aims to be zero-conf and comes with sane defaults.
+All you need to do is point it to the RPC endpoint of a running Mavryk node.

 ```
-tzindex -rpc.url tezos-node
+mvindex -rpc.url mavryk-node
 ```

 If you prefer running from docker, check out the docker directory.
-Official images are available for the [indexer](https://hub.docker.com/r/blockwatch/tzindex) and [frontend](https://hub.docker.com/r/blockwatch/tzstats) (note the frontend may not support advanced features of new protocols).
-You can run both, the indexer and the frontend in local Docker containers and have them connect to your Tezos node in a third container.
+Official images are available for the [indexer](https://hub.docker.com/r/mavrykdynamics/mvindex) and [frontend](https://hub.docker.com/r/blockwatch/tzstats) (note the frontend may not support advanced features of new protocols).
+You can run both, the indexer and the frontend in local Docker containers and have them connect to your Mavryk node in a third container.
 Make sure all containers are connected to the same Docker network or if you choose different networks that they are known.
 Docker port forwarding on Linux usually works, on OSX its broken.

 ### Configuration

 **Config file**

-On start-up tzindex tries loading its config from the `config.json` file in the current directory.
-You may override this name either on the command line using `-c myconf.json` or by setting the environment variable `TZ_CONFIG_FILE=/some/path/myconf.json`
+On start-up mvindex tries loading its config from the `config.json` file in the current directory.
+You may override this name either on the command line using `-c myconf.json` or by setting the environment variable `MV_CONFIG_FILE=/some/path/myconf.json`

 Config file sections
 ```
-rpc      - configures RPC connection to the Tezos node
+rpc      - configures RPC connection to the Mavryk node
 crawler  - configures the blockchain crawl logic
 db       - configures the embedded database
 server   - configures the built-in HTTP API server